bpt26/usher_wiki/docs/source/UShER.rst

 .. code-block:: shell-session

-  ./build/usher -i global_assignments.pb -v test/new_samples.vcf -u -k 20 -d output/
+  usher -i global_assignments.pb -v test/new_samples.vcf -u -k 20 -d output/

 The above command writes subtrees to files names `subtree-<subtree-number>.nh`.
 It also write a text file for each subtree (named `subtree-<subtree-number>-mutations.txt` showing mutations at each internal node of the subtree.
 If the subtrees contain condensed nodes, it writes the expanded leaves for those nodes to text files named `subtree-<subtree-number>-expanded.txt`.